Nicholas Evan Sarantakes, Ph.D.

 Biography

 Nicholas Evan Sarantakes earned a B.A. from the University of Texas, an M.A. from the University of Kentucky and a Ph.D. from the University of Southern California, all of which were in history.
-He is the author of six books and currently writing books on the battle of Manila and the home front in World War II.
-He has won five writing awards and one teaching award.
+He is the author of seven books and is currently writing another on the U.S. home front in World War II.
+He has won five writing awards and three teaching awards.

 Areas of Expertise